Everything You Need to Know About the New 'Sabrina the Teenage Witch' TV Show

 3. There won't be a Riverdale crossover just yet.

 Early rumors suggested that Sabrina would appear on Riverdale first.
-However, as the Sabrina the Teenage Witch reboot is airing on Netflix, and not The CW on which Riverdale airs, there's unlikely to be any crossover between the two shows at first.
-While this might change in the future, especially as both shows have been created by comic book scribe Aguirre-Sacasa, fans are going to have to wait longer for a crossover than they first hoped.
+However, as the Sabrina the Teenage Witch reboot is airing on Netflix, and not The CW (where Riverdale airs), there's unlikely to be any crossover between the two shows...at first.
+While this could change in the future—especially since both shows have been created by comic book scribe Aguirre-Sacasa—fans are going to have to wait longer for a crossover than they first hoped.

-4. The show is based on the comic book series, Chilling Adventures of Sabrina.
+4. The show is based on the comic book series Chilling Adventures of Sabrina.

 Much like Riverdale before it, the new show will be based on creator Roberto Aguirre-Sacasa's original graphic novel Chilling Adventures of Sabrina.
 The comic book series takes Sabrina in a much darker direction than the light-hearted Melissa Joan Hart show.
 All I ask is that Hart is cast as one of Sabrina's aunts in the reboot.
 Please?